 This Equality Scheme fulfils statutory requirements under the terms of legislation referred to above.
-As it is a public document, the school governors publish it by making it available as paper document on request and on the school website and by sending an electronic copy for monitoring purposes to the local authority by email to justin.wiggin@tameside.gov.uk Check he is still in office
+As it is a public document, the school governors publish it by making it available as paper document on request and on the school website.

-The scheme will be kept under regular review for three years and then replaced in September 2013.
+The scheme will be kept under regular review for three years and then replaced in November 2027.
 It will be published and placed on the website (and should be found within 3 clicks of a mouse).